 Will I be able to play chamber music?

 Yes, many students in the large ensembles also form chamber music groups.
 Students form groups on their own and/or in consultation with faculty to find appropriate players.
 Faculty members are then available to coach these groups.

 Can I use the practice rooms?

-Yes, students who take lessons or play in a departmental ensemble may use the practice rooms in Thatcher Music Building.
-Those students can have access to the basement practice rooms 24/7 with a validated student ID.
+Yes, students who take lessons or play in a department ensemble may use the practice rooms in the basement of Thatcher Music Building.
+Access is 24/7 with a validated student ID.

 What are the practice facilities like?